About the Pale Moon user interface layoutSeveral

 use, since the screen edge is a "hard" border and you don't have to be

-as accurate to quickly select a different tab - this follows Fitts' law concepts.
+as accurate to quickly select a different tab with a traditional pointing device - this follows Fitts' law concepts.

-high resolution screens - in this age of full HD being pretty much
+high resolution screens - in this age, full HD being pretty much

-standard with any system - most people use Windows with multiple
+standard with any desktop (and even laptop) system - most people use

 applications in regular windows, and not maximized.
 In this scenario,